The Big Chill Story

 If Orion had one goal with his designs, it was to bring cheer to the heart of the home.
 Big Chill’s Retro Line made kitchens memorable.
 Made guests feel welcome.
 He wanted to bring that same experience to people interested in other era-inspired designs.
 Thus the Classic and Pro Line were born and Big Chill’s product selection expanded.
 Big Chill’s Pro Line brought sleek, contemporary detail to the Big Chill family and included colors both bold and subtle.
 The Classic Line, launched in 2015, was inspired by the industrial-chic movement and is rendered in rich detail, velvety colors and distinct finishes for sophisticated warmth.

 Big Chill continues to be an industry leader in design and color today, with innovative products in a range of styles and sizes coming to market regularly.
 Orion still believes in craftsmanship and quality.
-In addition to Big Chill’s Boulder-based space, Big Chill ranges and hoods are now assembled in Reading, Pennsylvania.
+In addition to Big Chill’s Boulder-based space, Big Chill ranges and hoods are now designed, assembled, and shipped from Reading, Pennsylvania.